+Thus, if the generator is represented by a deep feed-forward neural network where each layer has at most $m$ neurons, then the number of layers has to scale exponentially asymptotically as $\mathcal{O}(2^n/m)$ to reproduce certain probability distributions generated by experiments on the Bell pairs.
+This ultimately implies that a neural network will have to have exponentially scaling depth in the precision of the output.

+In the argument above, $x$ and $y$ belong to $\{0,1\}^ {2^n}$.
+For the quantum generator, they can be more compactly specified as angles to the ansatzes specified by $U_A$ and $U_B$ respectively, which can even consist of a constant number of layers.
+While the full set of measurements takes a circuit of up to depth $\mathcal{O}(2^n)$ to realize, the number of accessible measurements also grows exponentially with depth.

-We note that while it is true that some states and measurements exhibit the separations outlined above, these are arguments for the worst case and it may not apply to the ones relevant for a particular learning problem.
+We note that while it is true that qopula circuits exhibit the complexity separations outlined above against classical computation, these are arguments for the worst case and it may not apply to the ones relevant for a particular learning problem.
 While determining the generality of these exponential communication and computational separations is a topic of ongoing research, the reasoning above clearly shows that the quantum computer expands the space of joint probability distributions that can be efficiently explored for learning.